sebastienbarre/ragamints/README.md

 Note that `#0001` was *not* fetched, as it had been saved already in our previous example -- a photo can not be replaced on Instagram, it is assumed its contents has not changed; its metadata *is* updated though, since captions *can* be edited.
 Use `--always-download` to force `ragamints` to always fetch.

 ### Fetch all medias found between two timestamps

+**WARNING: THIS FUNCTIONALITY WAS COMPLETELY REMOVED FROM THE INSTAGRAM API AS OF JUNE 1, 2016.**

 Let's fetch the medias I had posted *later in time than* 5 weeks ago (`--min-timestamp`), but *earlier in time than* 10 days ago (`--max-timestamp`).
 The Instagram API expects both `--min-timestamp` and `--max-timestamp` to reference a [Unix Timestamp] but `ragamints` will accept [a variety of date formats][sugarjs], for convenience.
 The `--dest` parameter can be used to save to a specific folder (here, `archive`).